not-indro/Biased_NewsClassifier/README.md

 ## Overview

-The Media Bias Classifier predicts bias on a graded scale — from strongly biased to strongly unbiased — and provides an intuitive visual interpretation of results.
+The Biased News Classifier predicts bias on a graded scale — from strongly biased to strongly unbiased — and provides an intuitive visual interpretation of results.

 Key components include: